JuiceLizard/SquareNose/README.md

 - random spawning for the meaty rings (no repetitive patterns)

 THANKS:
 - ToChars by Crait.
 Tinyfont by Boti Kis.
 Squiddy by Aphrodite.
-Arduboy by Kevin Bateske.
+Arduboy by Kevin Bates.

 IN A REAL NEAR FUTURE…
 - a true port on Gamebuino Meta